CommonGateway/PetStore/README.md

 ### Running the API with docker

-You will need [Docker desktop](https://www.docker.com/) installed to run this API dockerized.
-Docker will run this API on the Common Gateway on dockerized containers so you dont have to worry about having the correct PHP version or other languages/dependencies.
+You will need [Docker desktop](https://www.docker.com/) installed to run this API project dockerized.
+Docker will run your Open API Specification on the Common Gateway on dockerized containers so you dont have to worry about having the correct PHP version or other languages/dependencies.

 - Open a command line interface, for windows you can press `Win+R` and search for `cmd`.
 - Change to the chosen directory with `cd (directory where repository is cloned to)`, an example: `cd C:\Users\JohnDoe\Projects\PetStore`.